v2812ic/BroydenSmagorinsky/README.md

 1. **Set your simulation parameters:**

    - Edit the `caseData.json` file to define the desired configuration for your simulation.
+   - It only accepts Reynolds of 3200 and 5000.
+   - You can either keep the computed simulations or discard them at the end of the simulation.

 2. **Run the simulation:**